nameless-and-blameless/TAG/reports/Katrina-Renee-Duvall.md

 ### Early Life and Background

-Katrina Duvall-Torain was born on January 6, 1983, in Nicholasville, located in Jessamine County, Kentucky.
-Growing up in this small community, she experienced the close-knit nature and values of rural Kentucky life, which instilled in her a strong sense of community and duty.
+Katrina Duvall-Torain was born on January 6, 1983, in Lexington, Kentucky, as it had the closest hospital to her family's home in Nicholasville, located in Jessamine County.
+She was raised by her mother, [[Patricia Ann Crawley-Rogers Williams|Patricia Ann Williams]], along with her half-brother, [[Kelvin Eugene Williams|]].
+The two siblings never viewed each other as half-siblings, as it was always just the three of them.
+When Kenneth Duvall, Katrina's father, was active in her life, he never stayed longer than a few days at a time at the house.
+After Patricia ended the relationship with Kenneth, he reduced his involvement in Katrina's life even more.

+Katrina also has two other half-siblings, a pair of twins named Nicholas and Nicole.

-Katrina graduated from East Jessamine High School[^2], where she was known for her dedication and hard work.
-During her high school years, she was also a varsity cheerleader, showcasing her school spirit and leadership qualities.
+Katrina attended Brookside Elementary School and East Jessamine Middle School before graduating from East Jessamine High School.
+This was a departure from her brother, Kelvin, who attended Jessamine County Middle and High Schools.
+Kelvin was six years older, and as the school system grew, newer schools were added.
+Subsequent districting placed the family's home in the East Jessamine school district[^2].
+During her high school years, Katrina was a varsity cheerleader, showcasing her school spirit and leadership qualities.

 ### Education